LBCrion/sfwbar/doc/sfwbar.rst

   If both rows and cols are specified, rows will be used.
 If neither is specified, the default is rows=1

+sort [true|false]
+  setting of whether tray items should be sorted.
+If the items are not sorted, user can sort them manually via drag-and-drop mechanism.

 Menus
 -----